-We draw your attention to Note 2 of the financial statements where on 2 January 2023 the Clico Investment Fund is expected to be terminated as described under Clause 19 of the Declaration of Trust.
-As a result, the Administrators and the Trustees have prepared the Financial statements using a nongoing concern basis of accounting.
+We draw your attention to Note 2 of the financial statements where on 2 January 2023 the Clico Investment Fund was terminated as described under Clause 19 of the Declaration of Trust.
+As a result, the Administrators and the Trustees have prepared the financial statements using a non-going concern basis of accounting.
 Our opinion is not qualified in respect of this matter.